cloudresumechallenge/projects/projects/kubernetes/cloud-resume-challenge.md

 **Task**: Automate scaling based on CPU usage to handle unpredictable traffic spikes.

-1. **Implement HPA**: Create a Horizontal Pod Autoscaler targeting 50% CPU utilization, with a minimum of 2 and a maximum of 10 pods.
+- **Setup Autoscaling:** Introduce a Horizontal Pod Autoscaler (HPA) configured to maintain around 50% CPU utilization across your application pods.
+Define a range for the number of pods allowed, setting a minimum and maximum to ensure resource availability aligns with demand.
-2. **Apply HPA**: Execute `kubectl autoscale deployment ecom-web --cpu-percent=50 --min=2 --max=10`.
+- **Implement HPA:** Apply the autoscaling configuration to your deployment, specifying the desired CPU utilization percentage and pod count limits.
+This ensures your application scales up or down automatically based on real-time CPU usage.
-3. **Simulate Load**: Use a tool like Apache Bench to generate traffic and increase CPU load.
+- **Traffic Load Simulation:** Generate increased traffic to your application, using load testing tools.
+This spike in usage will trigger the autoscaling mechanism, pushing the CPU usage beyond the defined threshold.
-4. **Monitor Autoscaling**: Observe the HPA in action with `kubectl get hpa`.
+- **Monitoring Scaling Effectiveness:** Keep an eye on the autoscaling process, monitoring how the HPA adjusts the number of pods in response to the current load.
+This observation helps verify the autoscaler's responsiveness and efficiency.
-5. **Outcome**: The deployment automatically adjusts the number of pods based on CPU load, showcasing Kubernetes' capability to maintain performance under varying loads.
+- **Outcome**: The deployment automatically adjusts the number of pods based on CPU load, showcasing Kubernetes' capability to maintain performance under varying loads.

 ### Step 11: Implement Liveness and Readiness Probes